Table of Contents

 This makes the MySQL server listen for connections on all interfaces on the server, rather than just to localhost (127.0.0.1).
 Now we need to set up a remote user account so that your Sonar instance can access the database.

 1. To do this, select Add a remote access user in the same menu.
-Genie will ask you for the IP address of the remote server, which can be obtained in multiple ways, such as a ping to the hostname, as seen in the example below:
+Genie will ask you for the IP address of the remote server, or to press “d” to use the default settings.
+In Sonar's case, the IP Address will vary based on a few factors, so it's always best to refer to the up-to-date list available in the Sonar IP Addressing article and to use the Defaults provided by the RADIUS Genie.

 Once you add the remote access user, Genie will give you back a random username and password.
 Copy this down - we'll need it in a minute!